-Six review criteria are used to review and rank the RWHAP Part C Program applications. has six (6) review criteria.
+Six review criteria are used to review and rank RWHAP Part C Capacity Development Program applications.
 Below are descriptions of the review criteria and their scoring points.
-The following review criteria applies to both HRSA-22-016 and HRSA-22-017, except as noted below under Criterion 1, 2 and 6.

 Criterion 1: NEED (12 points)-Corresponds to Sections IV's Introduction and Needs Assessment.